 The profile can detect deadlocks which are not otherwise reported by standard Java mechanism which detects only Java-level deadlocks, but does not detect deadlocks of Java threads caused by JVM internal locks (e.g. class loader) or native methods which explicitly use low-level synchronization primitives.

 An heuristics detects threads whose stack does not changed for some period of time, which is a sign of potential deadlock or hung thread.

 Well-known cases when thread can legally stay in same state for a long time are excluded.
 In particular, it can be threads which are waiting for incoming connection in ServerSocket.accept(), some JVM internal threads etc.

 Important: the potential deadlock detection depends on thread stack telemetry.
-If thread state telemetry is disabled, the detection is not possible.
+If thread state telemetry is stopped, the detection is not possible.

-Note: potential deadlocks are not necessarily actual deadlocks.
+Potential deadlocks are not necessarily actual deadlocks.
 It is possible that the reported threads are performing the same operation for a long time, and will eventually finish.
-Use "Refresh" button to check if detected threads are still considered frozen.
+Use Refresh button to check if detected threads are still considered frozen.

 For each potentially deadlocked or hanged thread there is a link to ignore it.
 Once ignored, the stack will no longer be reported as a potential deadlock.

 Ignored false positive deadlocks are stored in the file

 This file can also be edited manually or deleted to reset to defaults.

 Manual changes to the file are applied on the profiler UI restart.